Published:

 Never Forget DSA-3733: Validating Signatures > MitM > RCE.

 The Debian developer community refused to implement transport cryptography for updates because “signing packages is secure enough”.
-Fuck that incompetence.
+Incompetence.
 This post is about "the how".
 If you want to read about "the why", please read my earlier post: https://yawnbox.is/blog/privacy-proposal-for-debian/

 This guide will help significantly improve the privacy and security of your Ubuntu server.
 It requires the installation of apt-transport-tor, an application that will allow apt transfers to occur over Tor.
-There is also an application called apt-transport-https that is already installed in Ubuntu 22.04.
+There is also an application called apt-transport-https that is already installed in all modern versions of Ubuntu.

 DNS transport security